jwittkoski/GenericTunerPlugin/README.md

 Thanks to Jerry Fiddler for the `gentuner.PANELCTL` script and the changes he made to `panelctl` to support multiple STBs.

+Thanks to Joe Peled for the `gentuner.IPSTB` script.

+Thanks to turak on the SageTV Forums for the `gentuner.HR44` script.

 ## Developer Details
 _Tidbits about why the plugin does what it does will be added as time permits._